The Definitive ISO 27001 Checklist to Implement the Standard [+Free Download]

 • Government agencies.

-• Educational institutions such as colleges, schools, and universities.
+• Educational institutions, including colleges and universities.

-• Insurance firms.
+• Insurance companies.

 • E-commerce businesses and online retailers.